Penfore/our-currency-converter/README.md

 ### 🚀 **Current Features**
 - 💱 **Real-time Conversion** - Convert BRL to USD, EUR, GBP, JPY and more
+- 📊 **Conversion History** - Track all your conversions with persistent storage
 - 🔄 **Live Exchange Rates** - Fetches current rates from ExchangeRate-API
 - 📱 **Native iOS Experience** - Built with SwiftUI for optimal performance
 - 🛡️ **Offline Fallback** - Works even when API is unavailable with fixed rates
-- 💾 **Persistent Selection** - Remembers your preferred currency choice
+- 💾 **Persistent Data** - Remembers your conversion history and preferences
+- 🔐 **Secure Configuration** - API keys stored securely outside source code
+- 🎯 **Loading States** - Real-time feedback with visual indicators
+- 📲 **Tab Navigation** - Clean interface with conversion and history tabs
 - 🧪 **Fully Tested** - Comprehensive unit tests with mocks

 ### 📋 **Planned Features**
 - 🌍 **Multi-currency Base** - Convert from any currency to any currency
-- 📊 **Historical Rates** - View exchange rate trends and charts
+- 📈 **Historical Rate Charts** - View exchange rate trends over time
 - ⏰ **Rate Alerts** - Get notified when rates reach your target
 - 🎨 **Themes** - Light and dark mode support
 - 🌐 **More Currencies** - Support for cryptocurrency and exotic currencies
-- 📈 **Widgets** - Home screen widgets for quick conversions
+- 📱 **Widgets** - Home screen widgets for quick conversions

 ## 📱 Screenshots

 *Screenshots will be added soon.
-The app features a clean, minimalist interface with a text field for BRL input, currency picker, and instant conversion results.*
+The app features a clean, minimalist interface with tab navigation between conversion and history screens.*

 ## 🏗️ Architecture